threedworld-mit/tdw/Documentation/lessons/audio/overview.md

 It is possible in TDW to generate and play audio from physical properties of two objects and the properties of a collision between them.
 This is handled via the C# Clatter library and the Python `Clatter` add-on.
 [Read this for more information.](../clatter/overview.md)

-Past versions of TDW used PyImpact instead of Clatter.
-Clatter is an upgrade replacement of PyImpact.
-If you're new to TDW, you should always use Clatter instead of PyImpact.
-If you want to upgrade from PyImpact to Clatter, [read this.](../py_impact/py_impact_and_clatter.md)

 ***

 **Next: [Initialize audio and play .wav files](initialize_audio.md)**